Title: Richard E. Sorensen Junior Faculty Fellow, Graduate Program Director and Professor of Marketing

 Dr. David Brinberg is currently the R.O.
 Goodykoontz Professor of Marketing and Professor of Psychology at Virginia Tech.
 He received his PhD in social psychology from the University of Illinois.
 He is formerly President of Division 23 of the American Psychological Association, Society for Consumer Psychology, past founder and director of the Sloan Foundation Forest Industries Center.
 He has extensive experience in the areas of social marketing, research methodology, decision making, and health communication.
 He has published or edited 5 books, over 50 publications in a wide range of peer-reviewed journals, including Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, Journal of Public Policy and Marketing, and Journal of Personality and Social Psychology.
 He also has received funding for his work from sponsors that include the Sloan Foundation, the Kellogg Foundation, and the Forest Service at the USDA.

-Title: Prof. of Marketing, Sonny Merryman Inc. Prof. in Business, Director of Ph.D. in Exec.
+Title: Sonny Merryman Inc. Prof. in Business and Prof. of Marketing, Founding Director of Ph.D.
+Program in Exec.
 Business Research

 Dipankar Chakravarti, Ph.D., Robert B. Pamplin School of Business, Virginia Tech.
 Dipankar is the Sonny Merryman Inc. Professor in Business and the Founding Director, Ph.D.
 Program in Executive Business Research at the Robert B. Pamplin School of Business, Virginia Tech.
 He holds a B.Sc. with Honors in Physics (1969) from Presidency College, University of Calcutta, India and an M.S.
 (1976) and a Ph.D.
 (1979) in Industrial Administration from Carnegie-Mellon University.
 During 2009-15, he was a Professor of Marketing at the Johns Hopkins Carey Business School.
 Dr. Chakravarti is also a Professor Emeritus at the University of Colorado, Boulder, where he was the Ortloff Professor of Business (1995-2008).
 During 1986-95 he was Professor of Marketing & Psychology, and the Thomas Faculty Fellow at the Eller School, University of Arizona.
 He has served as Vice-Dean (Programs) at the JHU Carey Business School, Interim Dean at Colorado’s Leeds School, and Head of the Department of Marketing at Arizona’s Eller School.
 He started his academic career at the University of Florida (1978-86) and has also taught at Duke University’s Fuqua School of Business.
 Between 1969 and 1974, he was with DCM, India, starting as a Senior Management Trainee and advancing to executive responsibilities for marketing planning and control of a national line of consumer products.